shah-in-boots/notes/permanent/K23-aims.md

 ## v0.2.0

 At this point, have decided that the aims may be disparate enough that two different applications are likely more conducive - one through a VA-CDA and another through the NIH-K23 mechanism.
+[Amit-J-Shah-MD-MS](Amit-J-Shah-MD-MS.md) however suggested a way to unify the aims more clearly, under the auspice of stress and arrhythmias.

+1. EPS to evaluate measures of how a "mental stress cocktail" can help evaluate the properties of atrial tissue and islands of cholinergic neurons.
+	- Build a cohort to identify features of "atrial resilience" to arrhythmia (particularly AF).
+	- Obtain bloodwork to help measure autonomic responses and whole genome sequencing data to create polygenic risk
+1. Apply autonomic variables to algorithm in computational geometry maps that predict arrhythmia.
+Use weights of variables based off of (1) to help with prediction.
+Compare those to future EP studies with multiple arrhythmias that are found.
+1. Evaluate association of polygenic risk score for chronic stress disorders (e.g. PTSD, depression, anxiety) with cohort of 50-100 individuals undergoing EP study.
+	- Identify the "difficulty" in inducing arrhythmia and rank PGS against that to identify "susceptible" and "resiliency" SNPs.
+	- Obtain additional SNPs using abnormal HRV response from mental stress cohort from Emory
+	- Perform Mendelian Randomization using those SNPs in UK Biobank